 Citizens are asked their views about the future, both in terms of desired outcomes (visions) and the key trends, challenges and strategic choices the country will face.

-Our aim is to bring these approaches to the making of “grand strategy”.
-We will explore the past, present and future national security context for the UK, and the hopes and fears of the 2045 generation, to inform a renewed vision, narrative and policy options for the UK’s long-term role in the world.
+Our aim is to bring these approaches to UK national strategy-making.
+In both our pilot programme – completed in October 2020 – and our forthcoming full programme in 2021, we are exploring the past, present and future context for the UK’s global role, as well as the hopes and fears of the 2045 generation, to inform a renewed vision, narrative and policy options for the UK’s long-term role in the world.

 Read the results of our pilot (‘proof of concept’ stage) via the Executive Summary and Full Report links on this right-hand side of this page.

 What is a ‘National Strategy for the Next Generations’?

 Read this document for an overview of what we are trying to achieve with this programme.

 Pilot programme (June – October 2020) and what’s next

 Over June-October 2020, SOIF convened a group of partner organisations to conduct a pilot programme to explore the potential for a new way of making national strategy for the UK.
 This was our ‘proof-of-concept’ pilot to test how a different, more participative approach to developing national strategy can be done, and to explore the kind of results, insights and experiences it yields – for Government and for citizens.